raditya1117/HoneyBadger/python-errors/article.md

 ```
 ### Permission error

-If a file exists and we don't have the permission to read or modify it, the program runs into the `PermissionError` exception.
+If a file exists and we don't have permission to read or modify it, the program raises a `PermissionError` exception.
 For example, suppose that we have a file `samplefile.txt` with only read access, as shown in the image:
 ![Image showing permissions for samplefile.txt](samplefile_premissions.png)

-Now, if we try to open the file in `append` mode and modify it, the the program runs into `PermissionError` exception with the message `PermissionError: [Errno 13] Permission denied: 'samplefile.txt'`.
-However, opening the file in `read` mode will not cause any issue as we have the permission to read the file.
+Now, if we try to open the file in `append` mode and modify it, the program raises a `PermissionError` exception with the message `PermissionError: [Errno 13] Permission denied: 'samplefile.txt'`.
+However, opening the file in read mode will not cause any issues, as we have permission to read it.

 ```py
 file=open("samplefile.txt","a")